huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/symptoms.md

 # Tracking symptoms
 **User**: Admin; Deployment staff; Organisation staff

 As well as data points from tracking modules, Huma also collects symptoms reported by the patient and tracks them with time/date stamps and severity grading.
-Symptoms can be set up from the Admin Portal and customised to the needs of the specific deployment.
+Symptoms can be set up from the Admin Portal and customised to the needs of the specific Deployment.
 ## How it works​
 On the Patient Dashboard, look for the **Symptoms** module.
 The module tile shows the total symptoms which have been recorded in each of the RAG thresholds.